What is coliving?

-What exactly is coliving?
-It’s a question we get asked all the time.
 In today’s sharing economy, young people — millennials, especially — have embraced the concept of sharing rides, experiences, and homes.
 Coliving simply makes this more accessible and convenient in major cities.

 Unlike traditional apartments that lack essential amenities and a sense of community, coliving gives residents (we call them “members”) a private bedroom and allows them to share access to fully furnished living spaces, shared kitchens, and incredible amenities.
 On one hand, it seems pretty similar to your standard roommate situation (living with friends), and some even call coliving homes “adult dorms.”
 However, coliving offers so much more than that.

 At Common, our homes are designed to facilitate the sharing of spatial and program operations of a home while eliminating the pain points of living with roommates.
 That means we provide everything from toilet paper to professional cleaning services — for free.
 Through smart architectural design, community event planning, and resident support, coliving at Common aims to make home sharing desirable and affordable for all types of residents all while creating new, diverse opportunities and a strong community.

 What coliving at Common is like